uthpala1000/Autogen-dynamic-functions/README.md

-# AutoGen dynamic function execution example with UI example
+# AutoGen dynamic function execution example with UI

 This code demonstrates how AutoGen agents can be used to dynamically execute functions through a discussion and integrate with existing systems, specifically a database for inventory management.